Bryce-Griffin/Griffin/README.md

 as many technologies as possible before going off and starting a career.
 I hope to create a few projects to put on my resume and show potential employers what I'm capable of.
 If you have any suggestions, ideas or general advice, feel free to put them in here.
+This project so far simply searches for phone numbers and e-mails in text from the computer's clipboard.

 Thanks for stopping by,